equinor/radix-platform/public-site/site/guides/resource-request/index.md

 resources.requests.memory: 400MB
 resources.limits.memory: 400MB
 ```
-Ensuring that `400MB` is always allocated to each replica of `radix-api`.
+Ensuring that `400MB` is always allocated to each container of `radix-api`.

 More information can be found on google - e.g. ["Kubernetes best practices: Resource requests and limits"](https://cloud.google.com/blog/products/gcp/kubernetes-best-practices-resource-requests-and-limits)